- What is hemoglobin and what is its function in the body?

-Hemoglobin (Hb) is a complex protein found in red blood cells.
+Hemoglobin (Hb or Hgb) is a complex protein found in red blood cells.
 Its primary function is to help circulate oxygen around the body and transport carbon dioxide from tissues to the lungs.
 Hemoglobin contains iron, which helps give blood its red color.

 How are hemoglobin levels measured?